-There are various kinds of audit being conducted under different laws such as company audit /statutory audit conducted under company law provisions, cost audit, stock audit etc. Similarly, Income tax law also mandates an audit called ‘Tax Audit’.
+There are various kinds of audits being conducted under different laws such as company audit /statutory audit conducted under company law provisions, cost audit, stock audit etc. Similarly, income tax law also mandates an audit called ‘Tax Audit’.

 |Category of person||Threshold|

-|Carrying on business (not opting for presumptive taxation scheme*)||Total sales, turnover or gross receipts exceeds Rs 1 crore|
+|Carrying on business (not opting for presumptive taxation scheme*)||Total sales, turnover or gross receipts exceed Rs.1 crore in the FY|

-|Carrying on the business eligible for presumptive taxation under Section 44AE*, 44BB* and 44BBB*||Claims profits or gains lower than the prescribed limit under respective presumptive taxation scheme|
+|Carrying on business eligible for presumptive taxation under Section 44AE, 44BB or 44BBB||Claims profits or gains lower than the prescribed limit under presumptive taxation scheme|

-|Carrying on the profession eligible for presumptive taxation under Section 44ADA||Claims profits or gains lower than the prescribed limit under presumptive taxation scheme |
+|Carrying on the profession eligible for presumptive taxation under Section 44ADA||1.
+Claims profits or gains lower than the prescribed limit under the presumptive taxation scheme |

 Tax auditor shall furnish his report in a prescribed form which could be either Form 3CA or Form 3CB where:

-Once the tax auditor uploads the audit report, the same should either be accepted/rejected by taxpayer in their login portal.
+Once the tax auditor uploads the audit report, the same should either be accepted/rejected by the taxpayer in their login portal.
 If rejected for any reason, all the procedures need to be followed again till the audit report is accepted by the taxpayer.

 You must file the tax audit report on or before the due date of filing the return of income.
 It is 30th November of the subsequent year in case the taxpayer has entered into an international transaction and 30th September of the subsequent year for other taxpayers.
 The subsequent year itself is the assessment year.